 Since the internet provides a direct link to your pocket, and AI can tell packages from intruders, installing smart cameras can do a lot.
 You can check you closed the garage door from an app, tell the kids to come in for dinner via a built-in speaker, and, of course, receive alerts if something happens in time to do something about it.

-The market has seen a lot of innovation from big players as Google and Amazon have snapped up and developed the brands Nest, Ring and Blink, and it’ll be no surprise to learn the brands integrate thoroughly with Google Assistant and Alexa respectively.
-Other competitors are staying neutral and supporting both, and sometimes Apple’s HomeKit (Apple provide the software underpinnings to support networked cameras without offering products themselves).
+The market has seen a lot of innovation from big players as Google and Amazon have developed the brands Nest, Ring and Blink, and it’ll be no surprise to learn the brands integrate thoroughly with Google Assistant and Alexa respectively.
+Other competitors are staying neutral and supporting both, and sometimes Apple’s HomeKit (Apple provides the software and cloud underpinnings to support networked cameras without offering products themselves).

-Most brands here also offer cameras designed to live indoors; rather than miss good choices, we’ve created a separate list for the indoor security cameras (opens in new tab), but don’t forget you can often mix-and-match to create your own complete system with eyes wherever you need them.
+Most brands here also offer cameras designed to live indoors; rather than miss good choices, we’ve created a separate list for indoor security cameras (opens in new tab), but don’t forget you can often mix and match to create your own complete system with eyes wherever you need them.

-You can build a system around a recording device (NVR) on site, or the increasingly common cloud storage.
-The later is preferred by Google, Ring and other Silicon Valley brands, though almost invariably come with a subscription fee for storage (and, by extension, the option to review video).
+You can build a system around a recording device (NVR) on-site, or the increasingly common cloud storage.
+The latter is preferred by Google, Ring and other Silicon Valley brands, though almost invariably comes with a subscription fee for storage (and, by extension, the option to review video).
 This list covers both options, but don’t forget that cloud storage also depends on a reliable internet connection.

 In terms of simplicity, the “Nest Cam (outdoor or indoor, battery)” – yes, that’s its full name – is fantastic.
 Once charged, it can be mounted magnetically to your home and sends a live view to the Google Home (not Nest) app.
 The newer Google app allows monitoring of multiple live cameras, among other features.
 Smart features like person, animal, package or vehicle recognition all take place onboard the device, so you can choose which you’re notified about and don’t have to pay for a subscription for this.
 It also speeds things up compared to those services which rely on footage being sent to and processed on cloud servers.